krupenik/hotspot-b2plus/grammar/1-homework.md

 # Ex.
 1

-1. Paul: I have played football since I was five years old.
+1. Paul: I've been playing football since I was five years old.
-   Tom: Did you play since you've come to England?
+   Tom: Have you played since you came to England?
    Paul: Oh yes.
 I've played quite a lot.
-I joined a club the day after I've arrived.
+I joined a club the day after I arrived.

 2. Tom: Did you play any matches?
    Paul: We've played about ten.
 We have two more to play.
 We've been having a very good season.